The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 Hiking in Nauthúsagil

-I can tell you that I just wanted to stay there, I was completely in awe.
+I can tell you that I just wanted to stay there; I was utterly in awe.

 The waterfall in Nauthúsagil

-Nature provides us with so much beauty and I love to find hidden away waterfalls like this one.
+Nature offers so much beauty, and I love discovering hidden waterfalls like this one.

 I felt so peaceful and enthralled, it almost felt like the hidden people of Iceland - the elves would appear by the waterfall at any moment :)

-I have read that you can climb up the walls by this waterfall, but if that can be done, then it is not for me.
+I have read that you can climb up the walls at this waterfall, but if that is possible, it is not for me.
 But there are other waterfalls above, which I would love to visit.

 Very happy in Nauthúsagil :)